DronMDF/2out/README.md

 # Intro

-The test framework does not should be easy to use.
+The test framework should not be easy to use.
 The test framework should help to do everything right.
 And after that it should be easy to use. :)